UltraSR: Spatial Encoding is a Missing Key for Implicit Image Function-based Arbitrary-Scale Super-Resolution: Experiment

 \subsection{Ablation Studies}

-In this session, we performed a series of experiments to justify the spatial encoding effectiveness and our other designs.
+In this session, we performed a series of experiments to justify the effectiveness of the spatial encoding and our network designs.

-In our first ablation study, we trained multiple models, among which we progressively added our new designs.
-For a fair comparison, we used EDSR as our encoder in all models.
-The training settings were kept unchanged, in which the same ADAM optimizer, learning rate, scheduler, and training length were used.
-The overall result is shown in Table~\ref{fig:aba}, where we demonstrate that the simple spatial encoding does not work very well, but spatial encoding with coordinate fusion gives the magic.
-We also show that ResMLP is a simple but better design than MLP in terms of accuracy.
+In our first ablation study, we trained multiple models, among which we progressively added the spacial encoding(S), coordinate fusion(C), and residual links(R).
+We used EDSR as our encoder in all models for a fair comparison.
+All other training parameters were kept unchanged.
+The results shown in Table~\ref{fig:aba} demonstrate that the simple spatial encoding does not work very well, but spatial encoding with coordinate fusion provides the best solution.
+We also show that ResMLP is a simple but better design than vanilla MLP in terms of accuracy.

-Our second study was to investigate the relationship between the dimension number of our spatial encoding and our model's performance.
-Like the first study, we maintained all other hyper-parameters besides the dimension we used in spatial encoding.
-We tested a total of three variations: 12, 24, 48.
-The final result is shown in Figure~\ref{fig:abb}.
-We noticed that besides $\times 2$ and $\times 4$, our performance stably increased with the dimension number.
-The irregular behavior at $\times 2$ and $\times 4$ might due to the 2 to 4 random scale sampling in training, which made a high result at $\times 3$.

-Our second study investigated the relationship between the dimension number of our spatial encoding and our model's performance.
-Like the first study, we maintained all other hyper-parameters besides the dimension we used in the spatial encoding.
-We tested a total of three variations: 12, 24, 48.
-The final result is shown in Figure~\ref{fig:abb}.
-We noticed that besides $\times 2$ and $\times 4$, our performance stably increased with the dimension number.
-The irregular behavior at $\times 2$ and $\times 4$ might be due to the 2 to 4 random scale sampling in training, which made a high result at $\times 3$.
+Our second study investigated how the dimension number of the spatial encoding influenced the model's performance.
+We tested the model with a total of three variations in the encoding dimension: 12, 24, 48.
+Other hyper-parameters were kept unchanged.
+The results in Figure~\ref{fig:abb} showed that: besides scale 2 and scale 4, the performance stably increased along with the dimension.
+The irregular behavior at scale 2 and scale 4 might be due to the 2 to 4 uniform scale sampling in the training phase data augmentation, which yield to a best result at scale 3.